10 Steps to Starting a

 making key financial decisions and completing a series of

 legal activities.
-These 10 easy steps can help you plan,
+These 10 steps can help you plan,

 prepare and manage your business.